minprog/app-studio/35 Android Reference/33 Volley JSON Requests/Content.md

             }
         );

-To avoid anonymous listeners like in the snippet below, it is more elegant to use the implements clause and let the class handle the functionality instead.
+To avoid anonymous listeners like in the snippet above, it is more elegant to use the implements clause and let the class handle the functionality instead.
 Often, the same class will handle the responses, so we can use the keyword `this` in the constructor to signify that the class will implement the response methods.

 To make sure that the class can handle the responses, implement the required interfaces:

     public class YourClassName implements Response.Listener<JSONObject>, Response.ErrorListener

 Now use CTRL+I to generate the appropriate methods: `onErrorResponse()` and `onResponse()`.
 They should appear in your class: